 A Y9 Music student will develop their performance, composition and appraising skills.
 You will explore 'Rhythm and Performance' and learn how to rehearse and develop your playing skills on your chosen instrument.
-You'll explore 'Film Music' and develop an understanding of musical elements.
+You will develop your understanding of musical elements through exploring music in context of 'Blues, Minimalism, Theme and Variation and Improvisation.
 You will compose your own rhythmic and melodic music learning how to make decisions and develop confidence.
 You will learn how to cooperate with others and work as a member of an ensemble developing creativity and inventiveness.
 You will also stimulate your brain through musical ear training, improve verbal memory, literacy skills and support good Mental Health.